richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

 :construction: to be translated

+Finally the time has come to show that you are a little genious!
+At this hackathon you'll compete with a team to develop the coolest game from scratch in only four hours!
+To make it even harder, some team members cannot even code, so be ready to teach them!
+Or: if you cannot code yet, no worries, but you'd better learn fast!
+There is a price, eternal glory and -more important- there will be pizza!

 ## Text for contestants

  * Your purpose is to learn how to do awesome things quickly
  * Bring your own laptop if possible.
 Else let us know: we have 9 (7 at SB, 2 at UMS)
+ * The team is around 4 persons
+ * No coding skills needed: just learn fast :-)

 ## Text for coaches

  * Your purpose is to help the team work together
  * You are not allowed to touch a keyboard
  * Contestants are the boss
+ * A team is around 4 persons

 ## Schedule